-Throughout Fiscal Year 2020-2021, the City of Turlock utilized CDBG Public Service grant funds to help implement strategies to assist in addressing the City's Homeless population.
-This Fiscal Year, We Care of Turlock provided an emergency shelter for men over 18 years of age from July 19, 2020 through June 30, 2021 with a limit of 49 beds.
+Throughout Fiscal Year 2023-2024, the City of Turlock utilized CDBG Public Service grant funds to help implement strategies to assist in addressing the City's Homeless population.
+This

+Fiscal Year, We Care of Turlock provided an emergency shelter for men over 18 years of age from July 17, 2023 through June 30, 2024 with a limit of 49 beds.
 Warm meals were provided nightly by churches, organizations and individual families.

-Also, in the community, Turlock Gospel Mission (TGM), in collaboration with faith-based groups, operated an emergency shelter for homeless women, women with children, and men in Turlock.
+Also, Turlock Gospel Mission (TGM), in collaboration with faith-based groups, operated an emergency shelter for homeless women, women with children, and men in Turlock.
+TGM can serve up to 80 individuals.
 They provided food and other services to clients to help them find needed assistance.
 In addition, the City has worked with Family Promise, a family shelter, transitional housing and support service provider to add two units of transitional housing for homeless families.